freifunk-gluon/gluon/docs/user/site.rst

 fastd_mesh_vpn
     Remote server setup for the fastd-based mesh VPN.

+    The `enabled` option can be set to true to enable the VPN by default.

-    If `configurable` is false or unset, the method list will be replaced on updates with the list in the site configuration.
+    If `configurable` is `false` or unset, the method list will be replaced on updates with the list in the site configuration.
 Setting `configurable` to `true` will allow the user to add the method ``null`` to the front of the method list or remove ``null`` from it, and make this change survive updates.
 Settings configurable is necessary for the